mpv-player/mpv/DOCS/man/mpv.rst

 console controls.
 (Which makes it suitable for playing data piped to stdin.)

 For paths passed to suboptions, the situation is further complicated by the need to escape special characters.
-To work this around, the path can be additionally wrapped in the fixed-length syntax, e.g. ``%n%string_of_length_n`` (see above).
+To work around this, the path can be additionally wrapped in the fixed-length syntax, e.g. ``%n%string_of_length_n`` (see above).

 Some mpv options interpret paths starting with ``~``.
 Currently, the prefix ``~~/`` expands to the mpv configuration directory (usually ``~/.config/mpv/``).
 ``~/`` expands to the user's home directory.
 (The trailing ``/`` is always required.)
-There are the following paths as well:
+There are these following paths as well:

 ================ ===============================================================
 Name             Meaning